Jun 5, 2019

 What’s interesting about the historical documentation of the Center for Independent Living is how similar it appeared to be to what today we would call a maker space.
 In Berkeley there were computer coding classes…They also had a wheelchair repair shop modeled after DIY bicycle repair shops, activist mapping, and accessibility auditing projects that collaborated with the college of environmental design…These activities undergirded a phenomenon that I call “crip technoscience”—they are acts of designing, hacking, and tinkering as forms of disability politics against norms and social structures.

-Aimi Hamraie’s recent talk on their coinage of “critical access studies” and its importance to disability rights, design, and politics is right here.
+Aimi Hamraie’s recent talk on their coinage of “critical access studies” and its importance to disability rights, design, and politics.
 Brilliant, sweeping, and necessary.
 (I very very lightly edited the above for clarity outside the context of the transcript.)